Last Updated on

 When taking repeated shots, the recovery time between them is agonizingly long causing us to miss many shots.
 The poor low-light performance is to be expected.
 However, the 720p max video leaves a lot to be desired.
 Though it’s an affordable way to get started with bird photography, we suggest waiting until you can get a more solid entry point such as the FZ80 in our second spot.

 Bird photography requires a camera to have certain traits if it’s going to excel.
 Not all of the cameras featured in our reviews had these characteristics, but the three that we recommend do.
 Before you make a purchase and get suited up to go snap some tail feathers, we’re going to summarize our recommendations so they’re fresh in your mind when you’re ready to decide.
-Our favorite overall was the Nikon COOLPIX P900, which offered high-end performance at an affordable price point.
+Our pick for the best point and shoot camera for birding was the Nikon COOLPIX P900, which offered high-end performance at an affordable price point.
 The 83X optical zoom was the best we saw and got us detailed close-up shots of birds that were far from where we took the picture.

 With a zoom range from 20mm-2000mm, the Panasonic LUMIX FZ80 was our second-place pick and the one we thought provided the best value overall.
 It’s very affordable, though it’s packed with important features like the POWER O.I.S and 4K UHD video capabilities that allow you to pull still images from any video frame.
 For the absolute best performance irrespective of price, the Sony DSCRX100M7 is our premium pick.
 With 20fps continuous shooting, impressive image stabilization, incredibly fast autofocus and light weight of just .61 pounds, it’s easy to see why.